carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 quick tests.
 It should never be used for doing actual work.

 The real work on a cluster gets done by the *worker* (or *compute*) *nodes*.
-Worker nodes come in many shapes and sizes, but generally are dedicated to doing all of the heavy lifting that needs doing.
+Worker nodes come in many shapes and sizes, but generally are dedicated to long or hard tasks that require a lot of computational resources.

 All interaction with the worker nodes is handled by a specialized piece of software called a scheduler (the scheduler used in this lesson is called {{ site.workshop_shed_name }}).
 We'll